noumanshoaib/dota-gsi/README.md

 # Game State Integration
 The purpose of this project to build a communication between frontend <> backend <> GSI

-There are few assumptions that has been keep in mind while building the project.
+## Assumptions

-1. There will be one client for now that will be communicating with the backend, so the code does not support multiple clients.
+1. There will be one client communicating with the backend, so the code does not support multiple clients.
-2. The real time communication can be done using many ways such as websockets, server side events, long polling etc. in my case I have went with web sockets (socket.io).
+2. Real-time communication can be achieved using various methods such as WebSockets, Server-Side Events, Long Polling, etc. In this case, WebSockets (socket.io) are used.

-The repository contains two folders
+The repository contains two folders:
-- backend
+1. backend
-- frontend
+2. frontend

 ## Backend

 The backend is build using **Fastify** a web framework for **NodeJs**

-To run the project we need to follow the following steps.
+### Running the backend

 ### Step 1